 Under the Hood

-Two V8 engine choices are available in the 2014 G-Class.
+Two V8 engine choices are available in the MB G-Class for 2015.
 The G550 uses a naturally aspirated (non-turbo) 5.5-liter V8 that makes a robust 382 horsepower, while the G63 AMG ups the ante with a twin-turbocharged version that makes a thundering 536 horsepower.
 Both models feature permanent all-wheel drive and use a 7-speed automatic transmission with paddle shifters for those who want control of shift points.
 The AMG version features an Eco Start/Stop function, which cuts the engine at idle to save fuel.
 Both models of the G-Class are rated to return just 13 mpg combined and use premium gasoline.
 Towing capacity for both models is commendable at 7,000 pounds.

 382 horsepower @ 6,000 rpm